 As an experiment, she sends him back up into the attic and down comes the third different husband.
 And there are more.
 Many, many more.

 What's fun and funny is the description of these guys.
 Their weirdness can be taken care of with a trip to the attic so the attic becomes convenient for dealing with large and small weirdness.
 And so it goes.
 I kept wondering how there could be so many weird guys out there and ARE they all strange and what's normal and to whom?
-And I kept side glancing at PH and telling him he really was quite normal, maybe needed a little tweeking now and then but for the most part normal.
+And I kept side glancing at PH and telling him he really was quite normal - to me.
 And then I started staring at the people on the street and wondering how weird THOSE guys might be.
 I was hooked.
 And I kept wondering how she was going to get herself out of this mess.

 Yes, it was funny sometimes, but the underlying theme was far different.